Synergistic Graph Fusion via Encoder Embedding: Simulations

 \subsection{Simulation 2}

 Simulations 2 uses the same settings as simulation 1, except that the three graphs are generated using DC-SBM.
-The parameters are the same as above, and the degree parameters are drawn independently from a uniform distribution in the interval $[0.1, 0.5]$.
+The parameters are the same as above, and the degrees are drawn independently from a uniform distribution in the interval $[0.1, 0.5]$.